 It's easy to disable self-service password reset.
 Open your Azure AD tenant and go to Password Reset > Properties, and then select None under Self Service Password Reset Enabled.

-In this quickstart, you’ve learned how to configure self-service password reset for your cloud-only users.
+In this quickstart, you’ve learned how to quickly configure self-service password reset for your cloud-only users.
 To find out how to complete a more detailed roll out, continue to our roll out guide.